Dr Mark Frost

 Teaching responsibilities

-I co-ordinate the second year module, Dystopian and Apocalyptic Environments: Ecocrisis in the Literary Imagination', which takes my ecocritical interests into contemporary literature, and I teach on two first-year modules, The Short Story: Murder, Madness and Experimentation and Popular Culture.
-I am on the supervisory teams of three doctoral students, regularly supervise MRes students, and will be involved in a forthcoming new distance-learning MA, Gothic Victorians.
+I co-ordinate the second year UG module, Dystopian and Apocalyptic Environments: Ecocrisis in the Literary Imagination', which takes my ecocritical interests into contemporary literature; and the first-year module, The Short Story: Murder, Madness and Experimentation and Popular Culture.
+I regularly supervise MRes students, and teach extensively on our innovative, interdisciplinary distance-learning MA in Victorian Gothic.
+This course has created a pathway for PhDs, and I am currently on the supervisory panel for five doctoral students.

 Media availability